Software Craftsmanship

 If changing technologies, plan for gradual migration:

-// Strangler Fig pattern for gradual migration
+// Strangler Fig pattern for gradual migration (TypeScript)

 app.get('/legacy/*', legacyHandler);

-// New system
+// New TypeScript system with full type safety

 app.get('/api/v2/*', newSystemHandler);

-// Gradual migration
+// Feature flag-based gradual migration

 return newUserHandler(req, res, next);